QuiltMC/rfcs/structure/0001-rfc-process.md

 This document gives an outline of how the RFC process works and explains how contributors should submit their RFCs to the project.

 ## When you must submit an RFC
 The RFC process requires that any large top-level organizational changes should be preceded by a "Request For Comments" document just like this one, explaining the proposed change, the motivation behind it, potential drawbacks, and other considerations.
-These documents are then discussed and revised by the community for some period of time until a maintainer decides that enough discussion has happened and begins a final comment period, after which a final decision is made.
+These documents are then discussed and revised by the community for some period of time until a leader of the responsible team decides that enough discussion has happened and begins a final comment period, after which a final decision is made.

 Most smaller changes to Quilt projects (such as bugfixes) can be submitted via the normal GitHub pull request system, however some are substantial enough that we would prefer that members of the community are given some time to discuss the potential change and give their feedback.